josmar-crwdstffng/angular/aio/tools/stackblitz-builder/README.md

 How is a stackblitz created?
 What is the process from a directory with files to a link with a stackblitz.

-An "executable" stackblitz is an HTML file with a `<form>` that makes a post to stackblitz on submit.
+An "executable" stackblitz is an HTML file with a `form` element that makes a post to stackblitz on submit.
-It contains an `<input>` element for each file we need in the stackblitz.
+It contains an `input` element for each file we need in the stackblitz.

 The form will be submitted on load, so you can either double click the HTML file or open it with an anchor tag to open the stackblitz.